Florida–Florida State football rivalry: 2010: Florida State Breaks The Streak

 The 2010 affair would prove to be a true changing of the guard in the rivalry.
 Jimbo Fisher had taken over as head coach for Florida State, after Bobby Bowden was forced to retire by administration in 2009.
 Despite the controversy of Fisher taking over the Seminoles were able to improve to winning 8 games and clinching a spot in the ACC championship game heading into the final week of the regular season.

 Florida came into the game struggling.
 Being unranked for the first time under Urban Meyer.
 Florida had won 6 straight meetings against the Seminoles.
 Many coming in blowout fashion.

 However the tables would turn as Seminoles quarterback Christan Ponder would toss 3 touchdowns.
 And the Florida State defense would smother the Gators offense.
 Winning decidedly 31–7.
 It was Florida State's first win against Florida in front of their home crowd since 2002 and snapping a six-year losing streak against the Gators.

-Unbeknownst to anyone at the time but this would ultimately be Urban Meyer's last regular season game as Gators head coach.
+Unbeknownst to anyone at the time, this would ultimately be Urban Meyer's last regular season game as Gators head coach.
 Meyer would announce his resignation from the Florida position a month later and Coach his last game for the Gators in a 37–24 victory against Penn State in the Outback Bowl.